pachadotdev/cpp11armadillo/README.md

 QR), the Capital Asset Pricing Model (CAPM), and data consistency between R and C++.

-The vignette expands on the OLS estimator, and the `econometrics` directory contains additional examples for the OLS estimator and other statistical models implemented in C++.
+The vignette expands on the OLS estimator, and the [hansen package](https://pacha.dev/hansen/) expands on how to use cpp11armadillo for Econometric models.

 ## Linear Algebra Libraries